aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Abomihoney.md

 HardMode being true does the following changes:

 - The RNG check required to use the [Ahoneynation](Ahoneynation.md) healing move when all other conditions are fufilled has its odds changed to 51% from 41%
-- The `hp` / `maxhp` floored threshold required to use the bomb transform move when all other conditions are fufilled changes to being below 0.75 from 0.5 (meaning 75% `hp` remaining instead of 50%)
+- The [HPPercent](../../Actors%20states/HPPercent.md) threshold required to use the bomb transform move when all other conditions are fufilled changes to being below 0.75 from 0.5
 - The RNG check required to use the bomb transform move when all other conditions are fufilled has its odds changed to 41% from 31%
 - In the bomb transformation move, this enemy gets a [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) condition for 99999 main turns (effectively infinite)